Pivot Chart in Blazor Pivot Table Component

 Axis Customization

-User can customize axis of the pivot chart using PivotChartPrimaryXAxis and PivotChartPrimaryYAxis properties in PivotChartSettings class.
+Users can customize the x-axis and y-axis of the pivot chart using the PivotChartPrimaryXAxis and PivotChartPrimaryYAxis options in the PivotChartSettings class.

 NOTE

-Axis customization is not applicable for the accumulation chart types like pie, doughnut, pyramid, and funnel.
+Please note that axis customization is not supported for accumulation chart types, such as pie, doughnut, pyramid, and funnel.

 @using Syncfusion.Blazor.PivotView